Collection & Materials Selection

 - An inventory of holdings is conducted periodically to aid collection management.

-- The library strives to offer a collection that represents the needs of our community.
+- The library strives to build a collection, using stated criteria, that represents varying points of view.
 Inclusion of an item in the collection does not mean that the library endorses any theory or statement contained in those materials and resources.

 - While everyone may not agree with the viewpoints offered in some materials, the library has a responsibility to provide a balanced collection with access to material reflecting diverse ideas, provided that the material meets the outlined selection criteria.
 The balanced nature of the collection is reflected in the diversity of materials, not in an equality of numbers.
 Library users are free to choose what they like from the collection, to reject what they don’t like, but not to restrict the freedom of others to choose.